Klebert-Engineering/zserio-cpp11-safe/doc/DESIGN.md

 2. **Memory Patterns**: Which patterns to recommend as standard?
 3. **Performance Targets**: Acceptable overhead for safety checks?
 4. **Certification Scope**: Which standards to formally pursue?
+5. **Service Architecture**: The current IService.h design tightly couples RPC services with reflection support.
+In Phase 1, we've used conditional compilation to make reflection optional, but this creates two different interfaces depending on build configuration.
+Should we:
+   - Keep the conditional compilation approach (current solution)?
+   - Create separate interfaces for reflection-based and byte-based services?
+   - Redesign the service architecture to cleanly separate concerns?
+   - Consider services as inherently unsafe for functional safety?

 ## Risk Mitigation